 Neil is a journalist and author.
 He is a member of the Society of Authors and Association of Lending Rights.
-They support members and protect their copyright.

 Neil has been interviewed on BBC television and radio and other stations on diamonds, commodities and mining.
-He contributed a lengthy explanation on gold exchange traded funds for The Goldwatcher: Demystifying Gold Investing by John Katz.
+He contributed a lengthy explanation on gold exchange traded funds (ETFs) for The Goldwatcher: Demystifying Gold Investing by John Katz.

 Neil has also written special articles and syndicated pieces for: Asian Finance, Business Day (SA), Business Report (SA), Daily Telegraph, Exchange Traded Gold, Financial World, Financial Weekly, Financial Post (now National Post in Canada), Guardian, Independent, Institutional Investor, Investors Daily, Melbourne Age, Mineweb.com, Neue Zurcher Zeitung, Rand Daily Mail, South China Morning Post, Sydney Morning Herald and The Times.
 Other publications include Business (UK), Strategy, Sunday Times (SA), Commodities-Now, New Zealand Herald, Paydirt, Ambassador (the UK MBA magazine) and Gold Mining Journal.